CraftAcademy/library-challenge/README.md

 # User Stories

-1. As a visitor, I would like to be able to look at a list of books, so that I can decide which one I want.
+1. As the library, I would like to have an index of books, so that visitors and employees can see that we have books.

+2. As the library, I would like book information to include author and title, so that the book index can be searchable.

-2. As a visitor, I would like to know if a book is available or not, so that I can check it out.
+3. As the library, I would like to know if a book is checked out, so that both employees and visitors know it is available / unavailable.

-3. As the library, I would like to know when a book is checked out, so that I can determine it's return due date
+4. As the library, I would like to know when a book is checked out, so that a return date 30 days in the future can be generated.

+5. As a visitor, I would like to be able to check out a book, so that I can read it.

-4. As a visitor, I would like to know when my book return is due, so that I return the book on time
+6. As a visitor, I would like to know when my book return is due, so that I return the book on time.

-* Dependencies: book returned in 1 month after checkout, author / title of book available, "database" toggled when book is checked out

 * Potential Tests

-first test - can you pull list of books author / title from yml second - can you check state of book (available / not available) third - can user checkout book (yes / no) fourth - is inventory state updated? fifth - can a return date be generated sixth - can return date be set to 1 month? seventh - is user notified of return date should this be a test too??? check book list - is there a list
+- first test: are there books in the library?
+- second test: can you search book author / title and get expected output
+- third test: can you check state of book (available / not available)
+- fourth test: can you see checkout date
+- fifth test: can you generate return date
+- sixth test: is inventory state updated when book checked out
+- seventh test: is visitor notified of return date

 ## Library Challenge